 What brought you down the path of public service?
 How did you end up sitting in this chair at this moment in time?

 I loved my time serving there and had great mentors who shape my leadership style today.
 I remember one moment in particular: I was moving through my caseloads quickly and getting more cases transferred to me as a result.
-At that moment, I thought this was unfair.
+At that moment, I remember being frustrated.
 I was doing good work and getting more work as a result.
-What I see now is that this was a recognition by my mentor of what I was capable of doing.
-As leaders, it’s our job to lift up the strengths and capabilities and talents of our teams.
+What I see now is that this was a recognition by my mentor of what I was capable of doing—a recognition that I had the potential for more.
+As leaders, it’s our job to lift up the strengths, capabilities, and talents of our teams.
 Even if they don’t see them at first.